Overview

 • Counseling cannabis-related businesses in addressing self-identified compliance violations

-Government Investigations, Litigation, and White-Collar Criminal Defense
+Government Investigations, Litigation, and White Collar Criminal Defense

 Due to the current tension between federal and state laws, as well as the uncertain enforcement policies of the federal government, cannabis-related businesses are susceptible to criminal and civil enforcement action.

-Epstein Becker Green’s attorneys have extensive experience in federal prosecution and white-collar crime defense and with working through complex regulatory requirements and actions.
+Epstein Becker Green’s attorneys have extensive experience in federal prosecution and white collar crime defense and with working through complex regulatory requirements and actions.
 This deep experience enables us to provide legal counsel on issues ranging from financial compliance to allegations of money laundering.

-In addition, our attorneys have represented and defended companies that have faced a variety of challenges—from actions by the Federal Trade Commission (FTC) related to advertising and labeling issues to disputes with the FDA concerning complex statutory and regulatory issues (as well as litigation of those issues).
+In addition, our attorneys have represented and defended companies that have faced a variety of challenges—from actions by the Federal Trade Commission related to advertising and labeling issues to disputes with the FDA concerning complex statutory and regulatory issues (as well as litigation of those issues).
 With this background, Epstein Becker Green is well suited to advise companies in the cannabis industry, which will likely face similar challenges from state and federal regulators.

 DEA Regulation